4 Reasons Why Your Fitness Level Is Not A Hiring Criteria

 It’s that simple – we are just like our users.
 From couch potato to marathon runner, our company benefits and our product portfolio try to accommodate as many needs as possible, and also consider the valuable feedback when tinkering with new products and features.

-While not-so-active Georg tracks his food regularly with Balance, sporty Babsi does not consider herself disciplined enough; while Android Developer Valentin runs more than before joining Runtastic (and now even completes marathons), his iOS colleague Adam found out that running is not really his cup of tea; and while many of us have at least tried a few new activities, just as many would not consider themselves sporty, just like our humble Language Specialist Todd.
+While not-so-active Georg tracks his food regularly, sporty Babsi does not consider herself disciplined enough; while Android Developer Valentin runs more than before joining Runtastic (and now even completes marathons), his iOS colleague Adam found out that running is not really his cup of tea; and while many of us have at least tried a few new activities, just as many would not consider themselves sporty, just like our humble Language Specialist Todd.

 In the end, your fitness level and your healthy lifestyle don’t matter when working at Runtastic.
 And, as Operations Engineer Niko perfectly summarizes, “Don’t be afraid to start working at Runtastic if you’re not sporty.
 See it as a chance to get motivated to do something for your body and health!”